wp-plugins/wp-block-referrer-spam/README.txt

 This plugin is fully compatible with any webserver by default.
 Its adaptability ensures that will work with any version of either apache, nginx, iis or lighttpd webserver.

 *   When apache is used, the plugin adds specific rules into .htaccess file.
 *   When apache is not used, the plugin automatically recognizes it and uses internal code rules to keep away spammers.

 = The most updated Referrer Spam List: =

 Every week, this plugin updates the list of referrer spammers from [this community-contributed list](https://github.com/piwik/referrer-spam-blacklist) of [referrer spammers](http://en.wikipedia.org/wiki/Referer_spam).

+**Development is on Bitbucket: https://bitbucket.org/rrodrigonuez/wp-block-referrer-spam** Pull requests are more than welcome!

 == Installation ==